Christiann1111/Heart-Disease-machine-learning-project/README.md

-(description of the data by:Hardik Deshmukh) thanks you
+(description of the data by:Hardik Deshmukh) thank you

 Source: https://archive.ics.uci.edu/dataset/45/heart+disease